| Home | My Designs | Traditional | Gallery | Workshops | Hawks | Events | Prices | Contact |

 |

-Ladies' KnickersThese became an obvious partner to the male pants and appeared mid 2006.
+Ladies' KnickersThese became an obvious partner to the male pants.
 Featuring frilly decorations, they have the same flying characteristics as the male version, but fly very slightly slower.
 Available in a variety of tasteful colours, trimmed in lace.

 |